wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/Performance.md

 * Small devices (e.g. 1 core CPU, 512 MB RAM): 30 events / sec
 * Medium devices (e.g. 1 - 2 core CPU, 1 – 2 GB RAM): 300 events / sec
 * Large devices (e.g. 2 – 4 core CPU, 4 GB RAM and larger): 3,000 events / sec

+It is possible that specific hardware and software configurations might support lower values.
+These are upper limits of what is supported for this release of the Edge Data Store.

 ## Ingress Performance